jfinnis/CloudWatch-query/README.md

 While this syntax is mostly used on the AWS Console directly, I find it useful to save in files (with a .cwl extension) for notes and future reference.

-You may also see the syntax highlighting for `.norg` files used by the Neorg notes plugin.
+You may also see the syntax highlighting in code blocks for `.norg` files used by the Neorg notes plugin.

 Demo: